LukasW01/PostgreSQL-BRM/README.md

 ## Docker

-The PostgreSQL BRM is available as a Docker image.
+The PostgreSQL BRM is deployed in a Docker image.
 The image will periodically dump all databases.

-Note: Configuration is managed via environment variables and an `env.yaml` file.
+Note: Configuration is managed using environment variables and an `env.yaml' file.

 ```yaml
 ---